wonsunahn/CS1632_PittEdu/README.md

 Please do a group submission, like the exercise.
 Submit the same repository that you submitted for the exercise at the **Exercise 3 Extra Credit** link.
 You should get a full score on the autograder and have used "store xpath count" to get credit.
-Make sure the files "Reddit Cats.side" and "RedditCatsTest.java" are in your submission.
+Make sure the files "PittEdu.side" and "PittEduTest.java" are in your submission.